V4Fire/Client/src/components/super/i-block/README.md

 #### loadModules

-Loads modules by the specified paths and dynamically inserted the provided content when them are loaded.
+Loads modules by the specified paths and dynamically inserted the provided content when they are loaded.

 ```
 - namespace [%fileName%]